 Thanks to medical education and an increased awareness of patient safety, a lot has changed in the past 20+ years when it comes to central line education.

-Thanks to these improvements and an increased awareness of the importance of the central line bundle, complications related to central line insertion, including catheter related line infections (CLABSI) have decreased over the past 20 years.
+Thanks to these improvements and increased awareness of the importance of the central line bundle, complications related to central line insertion, including catheter-related line infections (CLABSI) have decreased over the past 20 years.

 Knowing this, it helps emphasize to me that an awareness to how we set up our training programs and the experience that our next generation of physicians have when placing central lines is important to the safety of the patients in our hospitals.